 In order to assess a person’s likelihood of experiencing negative ramifications as a result of early-life trauma, an ACE score was developed as a tally of a person’s rough childhood.
 The higher one’s score, the higher the risk for negative health outcomes later in life.
 The scoring system ranges from 0 to 8.
 A person only receives a point for each different category of ACE, meaning multiple incidents of the same type of ACE did not increase a person’s score.
 Higher ACE scores were linked to an increase in smoking, as there was a 250% increase in an individual with an ACE score of 6 or more compared with a person with an ACE score of 0.

 The same was true for chronic alcohol abuse, as there was a 500% increase in adult alcoholism with an ACE score of 4 or more compared with a score of 0.
 Shockingly, one of the highest increases was seen in the category of injected drug use.
 There was a 4,600% increase for individuals with an ACE score of 4 or more compared with a score of 0.
-These results highlight how critical early-life trauma can impact the chances a person will abuse drugs, making it important to address ACEs when entering a rehab program.
+These results highlight how critical early-life trauma can impact the chances a person will abuse drugs, making it important to address ACEs when entering a rehabilitation program.